Taxing times for Singapore as corporate strategy faces scrutiny

-SINGAPORE Tiny Singapore does not look at first sight like one of Apple Inc's (AAPL.O) priority markets: it has no official Apple Store and doesn't even rate a mention in the company's latest annual report.
+SINGAPORE Nov 25 Tiny Singapore does not look at first sight like one of Apple Inc's priority markets: it has no official Apple Store and doesn't even rate a mention in the company's latest annual report.

 Apple South Asia Pte Ltd, however, its Singapore entity, booked $14.9 billion in revenue for the 12 months to September 2012 - more than it would have received had the country's entire 5.3 million population each bought an iPhone 5S, an iPad Air and a MacBook Pro.

-There is nothing illegal about the accounting practices employed by the computer giant, which, like many multinational companies ranging from Google Inc (GOOG.O) and Microsoft Corp (MSFT.O) to BHP Billiton (BHP.AX) (BLT.L) and Huawei Technology Co (002502.SZ), uses the city-state as a key hub for its Asia business.
+There is nothing illegal about the accounting practices employed by the computer giant, which, like many multinational companies ranging from Google Inc and Microsoft Corp to BHP Billiton and Huawei Technology Co, uses the city-state as a key hub for its Asia business.

 Singapore has so far largely stayed out of the debate raging in Europe and the United States about the ways multinationals try to lower their tax bills.